 Most cruises sail round-trip, departing ports like Vancouver or Seattle.
 But if you look around, you can find one-way trips that depart from one port and let passengers off in another.
 Since these cruises are one-way, that means you have to find separate transportation back home.
 The upside?
 One-way cruises tend to be cheaper.

 Search an Aggregator Website

 It only makes sense that if you go to a specific cruise line’s website to search for cruises, they will only show you their sailings.
 That’s why we suggest going to a site that searches across all cruise lines to search for deals.

 Sites like AvoyaTravel.com allow you to search by cruise lines, destination, dates, and more to find the trip that matches your schedule and budget.

-As we mentioned above, cruises that are one-way journeys mean you will need to find transportation back from the endpoint of the cruise.
-Still, you can save a ton with these cruises.
-Below, we’ve listed the cheapest one-way Alaskan cruises we’ve found.
+As we mentioned above, cruises that are one-way journeys mean you will need to find transportation back from the endpoint of the cruise (usually with a return cruise).
+Still, you can save a ton.
+Below, we’ve listed some of the cheapest one-way Alaskan cruises we’ve found.

 Note: This article contains links to our advertising partner AvoyaTravel.com.

 7-Night Alaskan Cruise from Vancouver to Seward aboard Norwegian Jewel